standardgalactic/third-brain/Inbox.md

 	- Ask to see benchmark returns
 	- Ask to see category returns
 		- Average return of the category of the product
+- Lock in period:
+	- Period of time for which you cannot withdraw your money
+- Premium paying term may be different than the policy tenure
+- Recommendation: